ge-flight-analytics/emspy/README.md

 # emsPy
 A Python Wrapper of EMS API.
 There is also a R wrapper for EMS API.
-If you are interest in the R version, please visit <https://github.build.ge.com/212401522/Rems>.
+If you are interest in the R version, please visit <https://github.com/ge-flight-analytics/Rems>.
 The goal of this project is provide a way to bring EMS data in Python environment via the EMS's RESTful API.
 The project is still in an early alpha stage, so is not guarranteed working reliably nor well documented.
 I'll beef up the documentation as soon as possible.

 Any contribution is welcome!

 Dependency:
-* numpy 1.11
+* numpy >= 1.11
-* pandas 0.18
+* pandas >= 0.18

-* networkx 1.11
+## v0.2 Major Changes
+* User can select an API server.
+* User can select an arbitrary database such as Flight, Operational, and Event databases.
+Only the EMS Flight database was accessible in v0.1.
+* Meta-data (EMS data/database tree structures) is stored in SQLite format instead of Python's own pickle format.
+This means better reusability of the meta-data.
+You can use the same meta-data file from Rems, the R wrapper version without generating one separately for Rems.
+* No more dependency to NetworkX

 ## Installation
 Right now, I've not yet packed this into an installation package.
 Just download or clone emsPy in a local directory and work on there.
 I'll make it as an installable package soon.

 ## Make an EMS API Connection